giantswarm/docs/src/content/app-platform/create-catalog/index.md

 ## Creating an app catalog hosted using GitHub Pages

-First you should choose a name for your catalog.
+First, you should choose a name for your catalog.
 We recommend using the suffix `-catalog` to make it clear this Git repository hosts an app catalog.

 Create the Git repository in GitHub as a public repository and enable